cpq/bare-metal-programming-guide/README.md

 loop we can perform many actions - for example, have different timers with different periods, and they all will be triggered in time.

-A complete project source code you can find in [blinky-systick](blinky-systick) folder.
+A complete project source code you can find in [step-2-blinky-systick](step-2-blinky-systick) folder.

 ## Add UART debug output